yochaigal/cairn/wip/2e/dungeon-exploration.md

 ## Principles

 - Always clarify what is about to happen.
-Does that flaming barrel look stable, or like it might explode at any minute?
+Does that flaming barrel look stable or like it might explode at any minute?
 - Regularly restate a character's surroundings, where they are in physical space, and what their senses are detecting.
 - Describe obvious threats and NPCs first, followed by any distinct and memorable objects in each room.
 - Do not tell characters how they should feel, and only tell them what's happening right now, before their eyes.
 - Provide hints about what lies beyond the next corridor, including odors, sounds, and elevation.
 - Ensure that the players understand their character's place in the Dungeon Cycle.
 Remind them who has already moved, who has yet to take an action, and so on.
 - The cost of dungeon exploration is paid in turns.
-If the party spends too long in one place, acts without caution, makes noise, or enters a new area they risk a roll on the Dungeon Events table.
+If the party spends too long in one place, acts without caution, makes noise, or enters a , they risk a roll on the Dungeon Events table.
 Players should always be made aware of the cost.

 ## Dungeon Exploration Example